Screenplay Reader Inc

 VOICE: This is a vastly underrated and overlooked area.
 Is you writing style engaging for the reader?
 Having a strong vocabulary, a strong visual mind for sharp images, and strong command of lean-but-compelling description is essential.

-DIALOGUE – From Coen Brothers to Tarantino, whip smart dialogue can make or break a script.
-Fun Fact: lot of literary agents skim description and just read the dialogue.
+DIALOGUE – From Coen Brothers to Quentin Tarantino, whip smart dialogue can make or break a script.
+Fun Fact: a lot of literary agents skim description and just read the dialogue.
 If you sleep on this area, your script will be a turn off.

 CASTING POTENTIAL - A great away to get your script sold, other than having a compelling script, masterfully written, is to have a couple of characters that really give actor’s a juicy role.
 A character who’s personal journey is just as compelling as the plot.